-Background: Pending for randomized control trials, the use of tocilizumab (TCZ) in COVID-19 is based on observational studies and remains controversial.

-Purpose: To summarize evidence about the effect of TCZ to treat severe COVID-19.
+Objectives: Pending for randomized control trials, the use of tocilizumab (TCZ) in COVID-35 19 remains controversial.
+We performed a systematic review and meta-analysis to 36 investigate the effect on clinical outcomes of TCZ to treat severe COVID-19.
+37

-Data sources: PubMed (via MEDLINE), Scopus, and medRxiv repository databases from 1 January to 21 August 2020.

-Study Selection: Observational studies in any language reporting efficacy and safety outcomes of TCZ use in hospitalized adults with COVID-19.

-Data Extraction: Independent, dually performed data extraction and quality assessments.
+Methods: From 1 January to 21 August 2020, we searched PubMed (via MEDLINE), 39 Scopus, and medRxiv repository databases for observational studies in any language 40 41 reporting efficacy and safety of TCZ use in hospitalized adults with COVID-19.
+Independent and dually data extraction and quality assessment were performed.
+42

-Data synthesis: Of 57 eligible studies, 27 were controlled and 30 were not.
-The overall included patients were 8,128: 4,021 treated with TCZ, in addition to standard of care (SOC), and 4,107 only receiving SOC.
-The pooled mortality was lower in the TCZ-group vs. the control group, with a relative risk (RR) of 0.73 (95%CI 0.57-0.93; p=0.010).
-The overall NNT to avoid one death was 20.
-In hospital wards, patients in the TCZ-group were transferred to intensive care unit (ICU) in a higher proportion than those in the control group; however, ICU mortality of the TCZ-group was lower than in the control group.
-Secondary infections occurred in a higher proportion in TCZ-treated patients.
-Among survivors, the length of stay was similar in both groups.
+Results: Of 57 eligible studies, 27 controlled and 30 not.
+The overall included patients 44 were 8,128: 4,021 treated with TCZ, in addition to standard of care (SOC), and 4,107 only 45 receiving SOC.
+The pooled mortality was lower in the TCZ-group, with a relative risk (RR) 46 47 of 0.73 (95%CI 0.57-0.93; p=0.010).
+TCZ-treated patients were transferred to the intensive care unit (ICU) in a higher proportion, but ICU mortality was lower than in the 48 control group.
+Conversely, a higher proportion of TCZ-treated patients developed 49 secondary infections after TCZ use.
+50